No two young people are alike. Each teen has unique traits, individual talents, and strengths that must be drawn out and built upon.

 Northwest's highly qualified staff has college education requirements as well as field-specific and age-specific training and Northwest training.
 Our program is staffed with psychiatrists, addictionologists, psychologists, and nurse practitioners.
 Direct Care Counselors, who will be working with your child on a daily basis, hold at least a bachelor degree in a social science or related field.
 Our Therapist/Case Managers, who will be working with the whole family, have a minimum of a masters degree in counseling or a related field of study.

 In addition to their prior education and yearly on-going training, the Northwest staff is required to attend our rigorous orientation training.
 This intensive program- specific training assures continuous growth and development of staff teamwork and skills.

-Our superior educational staff meets all the requirements of the Oregon Department of Education.
-Located on campus, our private alternative school assures ongoing academic studies integrated into the young person's comprehensive treatment plan.
+Our superior educational staff understands the special needs of those with academic, emotional, behavioral, or addiction challenges.
+Located on campus, our private school assures ongoing academic studies integrated into the young person's comprehensive treatment plan.

 At Northwest we believe that each individual is capable, if they choose, to acquire the skills to think, feel and behave differently.
 This philosophy does not dismiss the clinical validity of diagnoses and disabilities.
 However, our focus is on the practical realities of teaching the young person how to effectively take personal responsibility, how to make healthy choices for themselves and their relationships, and how to positively cope with individual issues.

 Our program offers the young person a unique combination of traditional mental health and addiction treatments.
 In addition our program offers experiential treatment services, such as art therapy, recreation therapy, and creative expression.
 We utilize a solution-focused model, which helps adolescents work towards solutions to daily problems.
 The emphasis is on goal setting and achieving positive thinking and direction.
 Our positive milieu approach focuses on monitoring and modifying inappropriate and even extreme behavior problems.